What is a Combined Sewer Overflow (CSO)?

 - Increase the treatment capacity of the WPC to 30 Million Gallons per Day.

-- Alter treatment process at the WPC to increase treatment capacity earlier during wet weather conditions and still meet NPDES permit limits.
+- Alter the treatment process at the WPC to increase treatment capacity to 30 MGD as soon as possible during wet weather conditions.

-- Installing flow restrictors on storm catch basins in the combined sewer area.
+- Installing flow restrictors on storm catch basins in the combined sewer area to slow down the rate of the storm water entering the combined sewer system.

 - Reducing impervious surfaces in the combined sewer area.

-- Flow monitor and televise separated sanitary sewer system for clean water inflow / infiltration.
+- Flow monitor and televise separated sanitary sewer system to identify and remove clean water inflow / infiltration.

 - Replacing or relining Combined and Sanitary sewers that have large sources of infiltration.